"This train does not go to Rotterdam!" - Or how to travel from Kyrgyzstan to the Netherlands by rail

 Originally published or the ERMeCC PhD Club Blog here

-Trains are environmentally friendly and convenient modes of public transport with their ever-lasting nostalgic charm.
-For many journeys trains are a logical alternative to airplanes as you don’t need to arrive hours in advance at the station and the conductor usually delivers you into the heart of the destination city.
+Trains are environmentally friendly and convenient modes of public transport, with their ever-lasting nostalgic charm.
+For many journeys, trains are a logical alternative to aeroplanes as you don’t need to arrive hours in advance at the station and the conductor usually delivers you into the heart of the destination city.
 A cosy intercity train ride with the changing scenery in the window is a subject of many romanticised literary works and spontaneous afternoon daydreams of desk workers weary of the routine.

 Have you ever considered taking a long train ride across a few countries?
 How about a train ride to cross over 6,000 km of rails?
 I have…and let me tell you how it went.

 Turning 30 was marked by a significant life event for me – I was offered a PhD Candidacy position at Erasmus University.
 Needless to say how excited our little family was to start this important chapter of our life.
 The endorphins must have taken over our reason and my wife Natasha and I decided to test the Eurasian connectivity by taking a train ride from Bishkek, Kyrgyzstan to Rotterdam, the Netherlands.
 We don’t seek easy ways…

 Thanks to Natasha’s planning and logistics skills, the entire journey, which went through seven countries, namely Kyrgyzstan, Kazakhstan, Russia, Belarus, Poland, Germany and the Netherlands, was wind up like Swiss watch, computed to the minute, with multiple train changes and time zone differences.
 I compensated by carrying all the bags…

 Day 1: First borders between the ‘stans’ and the last of Wi-Fi